birhanumoges/Sales_Prediction/README.md

-# ☕ Cafe Sales Analysis & Forecasting
+# ☕ Cafe Sales Forecasting & Recommendation System

-This project applies data science techniques to analyze and forecast cafe sales.
-It includes predictive modeling, sales trend analysis, product clustering, and a recommendation system to support decision-making for small cafes and food businesses.
+This project applies data science techniques to analyzes and forecasts sales trends for a cafe using transactional data.
+It includes **sales prediction**, **regional sales analysis**, **product clustering**, and a **recommendation system**, offering practical insights for improving operations, inventory, and marketing strategies.

 ---